Committee: Special committee

 A special committee (also working, select, or ad hoc committee) is established to accomplish a particular task or to oversee a specific area in need of control or oversight.
 Many are research or coordination committees in type or purpose and are temporary.
 Some are a sub-group of a larger society with a particular area of interest which are organized to meet and discuss matters pertaining to their interests.
 For example; a group of astronomers might be organized to discuss how to get the larger society to address near Earth objects.
 A subgroup of engineers and scientists of a large project's development team could be organized to solve some particular issue with offsetting considerations and trade-offs.
 Once the committee makes its final report to its parent body, the special committee ceases to exist.

 Subcommittee

 A committee that is a subset of a larger committee is called a subcommittee.
 Committees that have a large workload may form subcommittees to further divide the work.
 Subcommittees report to the parent committee and not to the general assembly.

 Committee of the whole

 When the entire assembly meets as a committee to discuss or debate, this is called a "committee of the whole".
 This is a procedural device most commonly used by legislative bodies to discuss an issue under the rules of a committee meeting rather than the more formal and rigid rules which would have to be followed to actually enact legislation.

 Central Committee

-"Central Committee" is the common designation of the highest organ of communist parties between two congresses.
-The committee was elected by the party congress and led party activities, elected the politburo and the general secretary of the communist party.
+"Central Committee" is the common designation of the highest organ of communist parties between congresses.
+It is elected by the party congress, directs party activities, and elects the politburo and the general secretary.